EmbedITCZ/jbehave-support/CONTRIBUTING.md

 [![Gitter](https://badges.gitter.im/jbehave-support/community.svg)](https://gitter.im/jbehave-support/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ## Testing
-For historical reasons, we write tests in groovy.
+We write tests primarily in groovy (with the exception of Sample stories mentioned below).
 The tests are running against a mock aplication located in the `jbehave-support-core-test` folder.

 Sample stories (`jbehave-support-core/src/test/groovy/org/jbehavesupport/test/sample`) are samples for users and tests at the same time.